Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 9187|!       |Port after OpenZFS 9075
 9077|-       |Not applicable to Linux
 9027|4a5d7f82|
-9018|-       |Not applicable to Linux, similar to the existing behavior.
+9018|!       |Needs evaluation, similar to the existing mechanism on Linux.
 8969|-       |Not applicable to Linux
 8962|!       |Depends on OpenZFS 8961
 8942|650258d7|